 How do you fix it now?

 There are many ways.
 Every image-processing software has its own way of doing it.
-In general you will open your image with your favourite program and look for either one of these settings:
+In general, you will open your image with your favorite program and look for either one of these settings:

 - White balancing

 - Photo filters